Virginia-iGEM/igem-wikibrick/README.md

 ## 2 Tutorial

-See [igem-wikibrick tutorials, examples and templates].
+See [igem-wikibrick tutorials, examples and templates](https://github.com/Virginia-iGEM/igem-wikibrick/tree/master/docs/tutorial).
 The tutorial contained therein is aimed at individuals who may have never worked with webdevelopment before.

 ## 3 Programmer's Guide

-See [programmer's guide].
+See [programmer's guide](https://github.com/Virginia-iGEM/igem-wikibrick/tree/master/docs/programmers-guide).
 This is a more technical document containing information on the architecture of igem-wikibrick, and is valuable both for new users trying to get a deeper understanding of how the tool works and how to modify it, as well as for well-versed developers who have no need of an introduction, and are looking to modify the tool for their own use as quickly as possible.

 ## 4 Description